haraka/Haraka/docs/Plugins.md

 In order to hook into the "rcpt" event, simply create a method in exports to hook it:

-    var smtp = require('../constants');

     exports.hook_rcpt = function(callback, connection, params) {
         // email address is in params[0]
-        // do something with the address... then call: callback(smtp.ok);
+        // do something with the address... then call: callback(OK);
     };

-We've introduced several new concepts here, so let's go through them:
+We've introduced a couple of new concepts here, so let's go through them:

-* constants - the file constants.js contains a bunch of SMTP relevant constants that we must pass to our callback.
 * callback - we need to call this when we are done processing or Haraka will hang.
 * exports - the plugin acts as an object (with access to "this" if you need it)